Dick H. Guinn: Vietnam War

-Guinn was promoted to the rank of Rear admiral on June 1, 1965 and assumed command of Carrier Division 4, which was stationed in the Atlantic ocean and the Mediterranean Sea.
-He remained in that capacity until May 1967, when he was sent to the Naval Air Station Pensacola, Florida for duty as Chief of Naval Air Basic Training.
+Guinn was promoted to the rank of rear admiral on June 1, 1965, and assumed command of Carrier Division 4, which was stationed in the Atlantic Ocean and the Mediterranean Sea.
+He remained in that capacity until May 1967, when he was sent to the Naval Air Station Pensacola, Florida, for duty as Chief of Naval Air Basic Training.
 His main duty was to train Naval aviators and support personnel during the ongoing Vietnam War and his tenure was marked with the establishing of many new concepts of training and increasing the number of flight hours flown by eleven percent while reducing the accident rate by twelve percent.
-Guinn was later decorated with Legion of Merit for his service with Naval Air Basic Training.
+Guinn was later decorated with the Legion of Merit for his service with Naval Air Basic Training.

-In May 1969, Guinn was transferred to Washington, D.C. and assumed duty as Deputy Chief of Naval Personnel under Vice admiral Charles K. Duncan.
-Upon the appointment of Admiral Elmo Zumwalt to the capacity of Chief of Naval Operations, Guinn was promoted to the rank of Vice admiral on August 21, 1970 and succeeded admiral Duncan as Deputy Chief of Naval Operations (Manpower and Naval Reserve) and Chief of Naval Personnel at Zumwalt's order.
+In May 1969, Guinn was transferred to Washington, D.C., and assumed duty as Deputy Chief of Naval Personnel under Vice Admiral Charles K. Duncan.
+Upon the appointment of Admiral Elmo Zumwalt to the capacity of Chief of Naval Operations, Guinn was promoted to the rank of vice admiral on August 21, 1970, and succeeded admiral Duncan as Deputy Chief of Naval Operations (Manpower and Naval Reserve) and Chief of Naval Personnel at Zumwalt's order.

 Guinn assumed the responsibility for the bureau of personnel during the withdrawal of U.S. forces from Vietnam and faced many problems due to forces reduction.
 Despite this, he provided an authoritative voice in manpower decisions at the executive levels of the Navy, Department of Defense and before the Congress.
 Despite the pressure of austere funding coupled with a decreasing force, Guinn's deep concern for the morale and welfare of Navy men and women has been manifested in the many programs he sponsored to increase compensation eligibility, educational opportunity, promotion opportunity, and career attractiveness.

-He remained in that capacity until the end of January 1972, when he was relieved by Vice admiral David H. Bagley and retired from active service one month later, completing 30 years of service.
+He remained in that capacity until the end of January 1972, when he was relieved by Vice Admiral David H. Bagley and retired from active service one month later, completing 30 years of service.
 For his service with the Bureau of Personnel, Guinn was decorated with the Navy Distinguished Service Medal.

 Retirement

-Upon the retirement from the Navy, Guinn returned to Pensacola, Florida and assumed job as Vice President and Dean for University Relations and Development at the University of West Florida.
-While in this capacity he later assumed additional duty as Professor of Political science, bringing his military knowledge into the classroom.
+Upon the retirement from the Navy, Guinn returned to Pensacola, Florida, and assumed job as vice president and dean for university relations and development at the University of West Florida.
+While in this capacity he later assumed additional duty as professor of political science, bringing his military knowledge into the classroom.
 Guinn was also active in many organizations including the Navy League, Council on the Ageing and the United Way and the Historic Preservation Society.

-Vice admiral Dick H. Guinn died suddenly of cardiac arrest on August 26, 1980, aged 62, at Naval Hospital Pensacola, Florida.
-He is buried with full military honors at Barrancas National Cemetery together with his wife Muriel Jacqueline Parker Guinn (1922-1988).
+Vice Admiral Dick H. Guinn died suddenly of cardiac arrest on August 26, 1980, aged 62, at Naval Hospital Pensacola, Florida.
+He is buried with full military honors at Barrancas National Cemetery together with his wife Muriel Jacqueline Parker Guinn.
 They had two children: Daryl and Charlsa.

 Decorations

-Here is the ribbon bar of Vice admiral Dick H. Guinn:
+Here is the ribbon bar of Vice Admiral Dick H. Guinn: